chamikara1986/LDPFL/README.md

 > Helper.py : Defines the local model and provides the functionality required for plotting the outputs related to the local model performance.

 ## Usage
-1. Install the requirements
+1. Install the requirements.
-2. Download the dataset and save it inside a folder named "data"
+2. Download the dataset and save it inside a folder named "data".
-3. Make sure cuda is active
+3. Make sure cuda is enabled.
-4. Run LDPFL.ipynb
+4. Run LDPFL.ipynb.